Best Buckeye Recipe

 - 1/3 bar paraffin

-- While the buckeyes are in the refrigerator, melt 1 1/2 cups semi-sweet chocolate chips with 1/3 bar paraffin in a double broiler.
+- While the buckeyes are in the refrigerator, melt 1 1/2 cups semi-sweet chocolate chips with 1/3 bar paraffin in a double broiler over medium heat.

-- When the chocolate is melted and the buckeyes hardened, it’s time to dip the buckeyes.
+- When the chocolate is melted and the buckeyes hardened, turn the heat to low over your double boiler.
 Put a wooden toothpick in the middle of a buckeye.
-Gentle lower into the chocolate and rotate so the buckeye is covered with a small hole remaining around the toothpick.
+Gentle lower into the melted chocolate and rotate so the buckeye is covered with a small hole remaining around the toothpick.

 - Lift the buckeye carefully out of the chocolate.
 Allow the excess chocolate to drip into the pan.
 Place the buckeye on a plate covered with wax paper.
 Remove the toothpick and repeat.